tbnorth/leo-docker/README.md

 When you exit Leo, the whole container exits.

-## So close
+## Caveats

+ - `Ctrl-W` closes the browser tab, not the Leo tab.
+ - These docs. don't cover keeping your work (a Docker admin. detail) or deploying the container on the internet.
+ - A folder `conf` is created by guacamole in the folder from which you `docker run` this, it may belong to root.
+That's normal docker behavior.
-This almost works, but not quite.
-There are three VNC servers in the Alpine Linux distribution.
+ - If you use PyQt5, this almost works, but not quite.
+   There are three VNC servers in the Alpine
+   Linux distribution.
 Under `vnc4server` and `tigervncserver` PyQt5 seg. faults when you try and run Leo.
 The Dockerfile in this repo. installs `tightvncserver`, which runs Leo, but the keyboard mapping is hopelessly messed up.
 As in you can't type even plain text.
-Fixing this may be as simple as using PyQt4, I haven't tried that.
+That's why this uses PyQt4.

 ## Security